Audiology Clinic Answering Service

 Callers describing ringing, buzzing, dizziness, imbalance, sudden changes, or symptoms they do not know how to categorize.

-Outcome: Capture symptom language and route according to clinic-approved clinical guardrails.
+Outcome: Capture symptom language and send the call according to clinic-approved clinical guardrails.

 Referral, caregiver, and insurance calls